Brief Chronology of Stanford's Early Landscaping

 1886 LS hired F.L.
 Olmsted to design landscape and overall plan for the university.

 1888 Mausoleum was built after Olmsted re-sited construction to preserve a great, old coast live oak.
 Olmsted compiled a master list of plants, and revised it.
-In December Olmsted hired Thomas Douglas to superivise university landscaping including a university arboretum.
-LS approved an Arboretum/Forest memorandum including a foothill arboretum; later LS reversed approval of Olmsted's plan for a foothill forest, preserving for the future a part of that area's character as a California oak woodland.
-(Some of the Stanford foothills have been developed, including the extensive Syntex complex and SLAC).
-The original Olmsted landscape plan was reported in Garden and Forest, 1888.
+In December Olmsted hired Thomas Douglas to supervise university landscaping including a university arboretum.
+LS approved an Arboretum/Forest memorandum including a foothill arboretum; later LS reversed approval of Olmsted’s plan for a foothill forest, preserving for the future a part of that area’s character as a California oak woodland.
+(Some of the Stanford foothills have been developed, including the extensive Syntex complex and SLAC.)
+The Olmsted landscape plan, as revised in accordance with LS’s requirements, was reported in Garden and Forest, 1888.
 (J. Cain, Sandstone & Tile 27, Spring/Summer 2003, p.23).

 1889-1892 Douglas supervised Chinese gardeners carrying out propagation, planting, and gardening.